SQL injection attack rule statement - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 Warning

-If you inspect the request components Body, JSON body, Headers, or Cookies, read about the limitations on how much content Amazon WAF can inspect at Handling of oversize request components in Amazon WAF.
+If you inspect the request components Body, JSON body, Headers, or Cookies, read about the limitations on how much content Amazon WAF can inspect at Oversize web request components in Amazon WAF.

-For information about web request components, see Web request component specification and handling.
+For information about web request components, see Adjusting rule statement settings in Amazon WAF.

 • Optional text transformations – Transformations that you want Amazon WAF to perform on the request component before inspecting it.
 For example, you could transform to lowercase or normalize white space.
 If you specify more than one transformation, Amazon WAF processes them in the order listed.
-For information, see Text transformation options.
+For information, see Using text transformations in Amazon WAF.

 Additionally, this statement requires the following setting: